-If you wish to apply to purchase, you will need to complete Yarlington Homes’ application form and submit it with full supporting documentation, as quickly as possible, to a member of the sales team.
+If you wish to apply to purchase, you will need to complete Yarlington Homes’ application form.

-Most applications will be assessed in order of the date on which we receive a completed application with all the supporting information required to complete our assessment.
+Most applications will be assessed in order of the date on which we receive a completed application with all the supporting information required to complete the assessment.

 Once a property has been allocated, we do not accept further applications for the home unless the existing sale falls through.
 In these circumstances we would offer the property to the next approved applicant from the list of those who have applied.